narwhalsilent/tp/docs/UserGuide.md

 * The index refers to the index number shown in the displayed person list.
 * The index **must be a positive integer** 1, 2, 3, …​

+Expected Behaviour:
+* A success message in the form of "Deleted Person: [person details]" will be shown.
+* The person will be removed from the address book and will no longer be shown in the person list.

 Examples:
 * `list` followed by `delete 2` deletes the 2nd person in the address book.
 * `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.